 How the role of the stay-at-home mom changed.

 Even though it’s 2021, many moms are still plagued with the outdated and utterly fabricated idea of the “perfect housewives” of the 1950s.
 In the eyes of society, that was the pinnacle of perfection and the family ideal we should all strive for.
-The truth of the matter is that the 1950s “ideal family” image is not realistic anymore.
+The truth is that the 1950s “ideal family” image is not realistic any more.

 According to the Pew Research Center, in 1965, moms spent roughly 8 hours a week doing paid work, 32 hours a week doing housework, and only 10 hours a week doing childcare.1 Consequently, in 2011, moms spent roughly 21 hours a week doing paid work, 18 hours a week doing housework, and 14 hours caring for children.1 As you can see, housework has taken a back seat to paid work and childcare for most moms.

 Moms of the 1950s and 1960s were more “housekeepers” who also had children.
 On the other hand, modern moms have flipped the script and spend more time engaging with their children.
 And for a good reason.
-Today, parenting has become extremely hands-on.
+Today, parenting has become highly hands-on.
 Stay-at-home moms are involved in all aspects of child development.
 They are responsible for creating nutritious and delicious meals (which her child will most likely not eat #toddlerlife) and facilitating age-appropriate learning.
 They try to limit screen time, organize social activities, and participate in developmental activities.
 They also try to be an emotional coach and therapist daily.
 The list is never-ending.
 So, to put household duties on top of that seems like overkill.

 What jobs compare to that of a stay-at-home mom?